 - Making a plan and program of positive activities to compensate the outer part of the karma.

-When we deal with a physical disorder, we can be certain that it was preceded by psychological problems, as well as by spiritual problems.
-Therefore treatment of the physical problem also needs to focus on clearing all unresolved relationships, creative blocks, inner conflicts and negative identifications as the psychological consequences of a trauma.
+When we deal with a physical disorder, we can be certain that it was preceded by psychological and spiritual problems.
+Therefore treatment of the physical problem also needs to focus on clearing all unresolved relationships, creative blocks, inner conflicts, and negative identifications as the psychological consequences of trauma.
 On the spiritual level, the person will have to break apart the subtle connections with the lower astral realms and reconnect with God and the spiritual world through direct and personal spiritual experience.
 A wider model of the creation of a physical disorder looks like this:

-An unhealthy spirit (created by the feeling of being separated from God) → an unhealthy soul (created by negative thoughts and emotions resulting from the lack of love) → an unhealthy body (created by blocked energy flow, i.e. tension in organs).
+An unhealthy spirit (created by the feeling of being separated from God) → an unhealthy soul (created by negative thoughts and emotions resulting from the lack of love) → an unhealthy body (created by blocked energy flow, i.e., the tension in organs).

 Only the treatment of all three levels will provide conditions for permanent and complete physical healing.
-If, however, the illness continues to take its destructive course, it represents an extremely rare case of a so-called "pure karma".
-Unfortunately, cases of recovering from serious illnesses are equally rare, because only a small number of people are ready to accept their illness as a challenge and make changes at all of the mentioned levels.
+If the illness continues to take its destructive course, it represents an extremely rare case of so-called "pure karma."
+Unfortunately, cases of recovering from serious illnesses are equally rare because only a small number of people are ready to accept their illness as a challenge and make changes at all of the mentioned levels.

 The Psychological Consequences of a Traumatic Experience

-A traumatic experience may or may not result in physical problems, but it definitely causes a number of psychological consequences.
+A traumatic experience may or may not result in physical problems, but it definitely causes many psychological consequences.
 The two main areas of life that these disorders are manifested in are: